 - The airport bus shuttle operated by Pleso Prijevoz.
 Travel time is advertised as 30 minutes, and the cost is 30 kuna.
 You can see the departure times from Split Bus Station (platform one).
-Here is the timetable from the airport to Split Bus Station (which is right next to both the train station and the ferry). the shuttle is located to the right as you exit the airport terminal, and you can buy tickets from the driver.
+Here is the timetable from the airport to Split Bus Station (which is right next to both the train station and the ferry).
+The shuttle is located right at the exit of the airport terminal, and you can buy tickets from the driver or online.
 Contact details – +385 21 2031190 [email protected].
 The bus usually does not leave until it is full, which can be frustrating, especially for those looking to make the last ferry.

 An overview of taxi prices as we found them.
 Always agree the price before you get in the taxi.

 Go Green Taxi (021 772 772): Fixed price of 230 kuna (peak season)Go Green Taxi (021 772 772): Fixed price of 230 kuna (peak season)